LuxRemix: Lighting Decomposition and Remixing for Indoor Scenes: Related Work

 \section{Related Work}

 There are three major approaches for editing scene lighting: (1)~data-driven methods that require dense multi-lighting capture with limited generalization; (2)~optimization-based inverse rendering that can be fragile for complex scenes; and (3)~prior-driven methods that fine-tune pretrained models on task-specific data.
-We focus on prior-driven approaches for robustness and generalization.
+We adopt the prior-driven paradigm for its robustness and generalization.
 This research direction has gained momentum over the last year, with most relighting work focusing on humans \cite{ZhangRA2025,ChatuRHLDS2025}, objects \cite{ZengDPKWT2024,JinLLXBZXSS2024}, or simple scenes \cite{LiangGLMHLGKVFW2025,LitmaTT2025} under distant illumination.
 Scene relighting is more complex due to spatially varying illumination that is challenging to edit, e.g., to selectively switch lights on or off after the fact.